 - Appreciating the trust that we have in other people who help us daily.

-- Trusting in our own insight and intuition of what we observe in awareness.
+- Trusting in our own insight and intuition that arises in awareness.

 - Bringing openness and kindness to others as we realise that they have a complex inner life just like our own.